Traditional BSN Program

 - PSYC 1101—Introductory Psychology

 *Science courses older than 10 years at time of application must be retaken for consideration into the program

 NOTE: All students must successfully complete American History (HIST 2111 or 2112) & American Government (POLS 1101), as required by the State of Georgia.
 Make sure you meet this mandatory requirement prior to graduation.

 - Cumulative KSU GPA of 3.0 (or transfer GPA for newly accepted KSU students)

 - A grade of C or better in all prerequisite and major requirements—courses may only be repeated once

-- Completion of the ATI TEAS Entrance Exam (limited to 2 attempts)
+- Completion of the ATI TEAS Entrance Exam (limited to 2 attempts in a calendar year)

-Kennesaw State University’s Nursing program encourages you to declare Nursing as your major and begin taking the general education component of the program at your earliest convenience.
+KSU’s Nursing program encourages you to declare Nursing-Interest as your major and begin taking the general education component of the program at your earliest convenience.
 Keep in mind, however, that the Nursing program is highly competitive, with many more applicants than the number of students that can be accommodated.
-Students earning the greatest number of As and Bs in the prerequisite courses are the most likely to gain admission.

-If you have any questions about the BSN program prerequisites, or admissions policies, please contact firstname.lastname@example.org.
+If you have any questions about the BSN program prerequisites or admissions policies, please contact Nursing Admissions at email@example.com

 Once accepted into the BSN program, you will take a series of 14 courses (42 credit hours) over five semesters.
 Courses must be taken sequentially, and the exact schedule of courses varies depending on the semester in which you begin the program.